rgeo/rgeo/README.md

 Note: By default, the gem installation looks for the GEOS library in the following locations: `/usr/local`, `/usr/local/geos`, `/opt/local`, `/opt/geos`, `/opt`, `/usr`, and `/Library/Frameworks/GEOS.framework/unix`.
-In other words, MacPorts, Homebrew, the Kyngchaos port, and building from source to /usr/local are supported out of the box.
+In other words, MacPort, the Kyngchaos port, and building from source to /usr/local are supported out of the box.

 If GEOS has been installed in a different location, you must provide its